RLuisier/AxonLoc/README.md

 * [Scripts](./scripts): `R`, `Python` and `Bash` custome code

 ## Samples description
 3’ end sequencing of RNA isolated from axons and cell bodies of sympathetic neurons exposed to either Nerve Growth factor (NGF) or Neurotrophin 3 (NT3).
-Source code related to the manuscript **The RNA Binding proteome of axonal mRNAs in sympathetic neurons**, Luisier et al. (2023).
+To identify mRNAs localised in sympathetic cell bodies and axons, we combined compartmentalized cultures and 3’UTR sequencing (Andreassi et al. 2021).
+Compartmentalized chambers allow the physical separation of cell bodies from distal axons and are especially suited for sympathetic neurons because these grow in culture as a highly homogeneous population without glial cells.
+Neurons were seeded in the central compartment with NGF (100 ng/ml) and after 5 days, the NGF was lowered to 10ng/ml in the cell bodies, and NGF or NT3 were supplied at high concentration to the peripheral compartments to stimulate axon growth.
+After 7 additional days in vitro, RNA was isolated from either cell bodies or axons, subject to 2 rounds of linear amplification and sequenced by using 3’end-Seq .
+This technique allowed the sequencing of transcripts 3’ends independently of the length of the transcript (Andreassi et al. 2021).
+There are two technical replicates for each neurotrophin condition.

 ## Summary of the analysis and results